Skip to main content

 That gap is the withdrawal penalty.
 Break it into three buckets so you can verify each one before you accept a payout setup.

 The first bucket is the FX spread.
 It may appear as a weaker exchange rate rather than a visible fee line.
 Verify it by capturing the platform quote at payout time and comparing it to an independent reference rate at the same timestamp.
-In your model, keep [add current spread range after verification] rather than pasting stale numbers.
+In your model, leave the spread as route-specific until you have a current quote, rather than pasting stale numbers.

 The second bucket is the platform withdrawal fee.
 Verify it in the exact payout flow you will use: your country, destination account, method, and payout currency.
-Save the preview details and track [add current method fee table after verification] in your sheet, not in static article text.
+Save the preview details, including the displayed method fee and capture date, in your sheet.

 The third bucket is downstream bank or intermediary fees.
 These can appear after the platform marks funds as sent.
 Verify with your receiving bank's current international incoming transfer tariff and any corridor-specific intermediary disclosure they can provide.